 The purpose for this new center is to bring resources to benefit our undocumented students at DePaul and allow them to be able to have the support needed.

 “They are in the process of forming a working group on this, but there is not much new information to share at this time,” Hughes said.

-Having an outlet for undocumented students to turn to can potentially be a great opportunity for the university to continue to showcase their support towards undocumented students, in addition to the campus asylum and immigration law clinic for students and their families.
-Even though Chicago is considered a sanctuary city, under a President Trump administration, are the risks too high to provide and essentially single out a space for those undocumented?
+In addition to the campus asylum and immigration law clinic for students and their families, having an outlet for undocumented students to turn to can potentially be a great opportunity for the university to continue to showcase their support towards undocumented students.
+But under a Trump administration, even though Chicago is considered a sanctuary city, are the risks too high to provide a space where DePaul is essentially singling out its undocumented students?

-Brenda Gonzales, a first year student at DePaul’s Theatre school, believes the center should be the promise and commitment to bettering the lives of undocumented students at DePaul.
+Brenda Gonzalez, a first year student at the Theatre School at DePaul, believes the center should be the promise and commitment to bettering the lives of undocumented students at DePaul.